Skip Breadcrumb Links

 - Seniors and the Law - Clear language publications on legal topics affecting seniors.

 - About Elder Abuse - Information about elder abuse, how to recognize it, how to prevent it, and answers to common questions.
-From the Ontario Network for the Prevention of Elder Abuse.
+From the Elder Abuse Prevention Ontario.

 - Senior Safety Line - Call 1-866-299-1011 for help.
 You can call 24 hours a day, 7 days a week.
 You can get help in many languages.